MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     3/2/2018
     Clean rooms, good service, great location near Buckingham Palace and Westminster Abbey, and so on.
 We thoroughly enjoyed our stay.
 The courtyard is very peaceful and we went to a restaurant which is part of the same group and is Indian ( West coast so plenty of fish) with a Michelin Star.
 We had the taster menu which was fabulous.
 The rooms were very well appointed with a kitchen, lounge, bedroom and enormous bathroom.
 Thoroughly recommended.
     ```

 1. Select **Run**.
-Review the output and review the sentiment and confidence level.
+Review the output.
+Notice the different phrases extracted in the *Details* section.
+These phrases should contribute most to the text's meaning.

+## Summarize text with Azure AI Language in Azure AI Foundry portal

+1. Let's look at Azure AI Language's summarization capabilities.
+In the Language playground, select *Summarize information*, then select the **Summarize text** tile.

-1. Select **Clear text** box again, and copy and paste the following review:
+1. Under *Sample*, copy and paste the following review:

+    ```
-    >Very noisy and rooms are tiny
+    Very noisy and rooms are tiny
     The Lombard Hotel, San Francisco, USA
     9/5/2018
     Hotel is located on Lombard street which is a very busy SIX lane street directly off the Golden Gate Bridge.
 Traffic from early morning until late at night especially on weekends.
 Noise would not be so bad if rooms were better insulated but they are not.
 Had to put cotton balls in my ears to be able to sleep--was too tired to enjoy the city the next day.
 Rooms are TINY.
 I picked the room because it had two queen size beds--but the room barely had space to fit them.
 With family of four in the room it was tight.
 With all that said, rooms are clean and they've made an effort to update them.
 The hotel is in Marina district with lots of good places to eat, within walking distance to Presidio.
 May be good hotel for young stay-up-late adults on a budget

-1. Select **Run** and review the sentiment together with the confidence level.
-Have a look at the text and compare the text to the sentiment analysis that the service returned.

-In this exercise you used Language Studio to either create a new Language resource or use an existing Language resource.
-You enabled the resource in Settings before trying out the Sentiment and opinion mining service.
-You then tested the service with three pieces of text.
+    ```

+1. Select **Run**.
+Review the output.
+Notice the *Extractive summary* in *Details* provides rank scores for the most salient sentences.

 ## Clean up

 If you don’t intend to do more exercises, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

-1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resource you created.
+1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resources you created.

-1. Select the resource and select **Delete** and then **Yes** to confirm.
-The resource is then deleted.
+1. Select the resources and select **Delete** and then **Yes** to confirm.
+The resources are then deleted.

 ## Learn more